vellfr00/spring-uncaught-guard/README.md

   adapt the library’s behavior to your specific needs.
 - 🔌 **Easily Extensible**: Provides extension points for custom exception logging, other than the ones already provided, enabling seamless integration with your existing logging and monitoring infrastructure.

+## ❓ Why Use Spring Uncaught Guard?

+Spring is one of the most popular frameworks for building RESTful applications, thanks in large part to its core principles that prioritize developer productivity and ease of use.
+This approach allows developers to focus on implementing business requirements, while the framework handles much of the underlying complexity.

+Spring Uncaught Guard fully embraces this philosophy by offering a true plug-and-play solution for handling uncaught exceptions in your REST controllers.
+It eliminates boilerplate code and manual exception handling, allowing you to focus entirely on your application logic.
+At the same time, it captures all the information you need to debug and trace issues effectively—without overwhelming you with configuration or complexity, especially if you forget to correctly log an exception in your code!

+Its ease of use makes it a game changer, even for older existing applications: you can add the library to your project and have it running in minutes, with no need to refactor your current codebase.

 ## ⚙️ How It Works